 5. Additional Insured and Waiver of Subrogation

 Some term sheets require investors to be named as “additional insureds” on your policies.
 This gives them direct rights under the policy in case of a claim.
-A waiver of subrogation prevents the insurer from seeking reimbursement from investors if a claim is paid out.
+A waiver of subrogation (a clause preventing an insurer from recovering costs from investors) prevents the insurer from seeking reimbursement from investors if a claim is paid out.

 How Insurance Covenants Affect Founders and Startups